Technology

 Discounted equipment

-The City of Seattle has information about discounts available for various devices, including including computers and smart phones.
+The City of Seattle has information about discounts available for various devices, including computers and smart phones.

 InterConnection.org offers affordable computers and internet to low-income individuals online and at their retail store.